Northstar Polymers, LLC

 For gravity feeding system from a 55-gallon, silica gel or calcium chloride desiccant filter(s) should be installed to the vent-hole of the drum.
 A valve to inject dry nitrogen gas can be installed instead.

-The material has been tested for the old temperature stability at 32 ºF for a few days.
-However, when the outdoor temperature is below 32 ºF during transportation, there is a chance of freezing.
+In the cold seasons, the material may freeze during transportation.
 The frozen material must be immediately thawed to avoid permanent damage from freezing.
 If the material color is opaque with the consistency of thick liquid, gel, waxy, or solid, the material requires immediate thawing.
-The container should be put into an industrial oven at 180 ºF until the material temperature is 140 ºF or the color of the material is clear with smooth liquid consistency.
-Storing frozen material more than a few days will cause a permanent damage to the material, and it will not be returnable or refundable.
+The container should be put into an industrial oven at 180 ºF until the material temperature is 160 ºF or the color of the material is clear with smooth liquid consistency.
+(Our plastic pails are rated for 200 ºF maximum temperature.
+Do not heat it above 200 ºF.)
+Storing frozen material more than several days at room temperature will cause a permanent damage to the material.
+Northstar Polymers will not replace or refund the damaged material from cold temperature or mishandling by customer.

 If a large amount of water mixes with a large amount of isocyanate base materials, the chemical reaction may produce a large amount of CO2 gas and heat to create a hazardous condition.
 Keep the storage area free of water.

-Under a certain combination of heat, catalyst (basic chemicals), amounts of reactive materials, and some other favorable conditions for the reaction, the water (or alcohol/glycol/amine) to isocyanate reaction can reach a dangerous state of accelerated reaction.
+Under a certain combination of heat, catalyst (basic chemicals), amounts of reactive materials, as well as some other favorable conditions for the reaction, the water (or alcohol/glycol/amine) to isocyanate reaction can reach a dangerous state of accelerated reaction.
 The accelerated reaction may create a very high temperature condition.
 The thermal decomposition of isocyanate based material by extremely high temperature or fire can produce toxic gasses and smokes.
-Please be sure that the containers are stored in dry indoor storage, away from source of large amount of water.
+Please be sure that the containers are stored in dry indoor storage away from source of large amount of water.
+If the steel drums are stored on a concrete floor, store on a skid elevated from the floor to avoid water on the floor corroding drums.

 If a leak is found in a drum, please place the drum in such a position that the leaking part is at the highest part of drum so that the content no longer leaks out.
 Cover the leaking area with dry towel to prevent air from entering.
 If possible, transfer the material into new container(s) with nitrogen purge.
 If moisture enters into an isocyanate container from a small leakage, CO2 gas may be produced to gradually pressurize the container.
 If pressure built up is suspected, open the bung (or cap) very slowly to release the pressure before you change the drum position.